 But the real disappointment came a few minutes later when I picked up paint-soaked newspapers and drop cloths and discovered the paint had found its way onto the concrete despite my best efforts to prevent it.
 I might have panicked just a bit there because I ran for the garden hose and began to spray down the concrete.
 This was a terrible idea, of course, because the overspray from the hose was hitting the wet paint on the railing, creating an even bigger mess.

 I finally gathered my wits, grabbed a bucket and scrub brush and proceeded to begin furiously working on the concrete.
 I managed to get the worst of the paint up, but by then, I was worried about the time needed to get the machine cleaned up and back to the store on time.
 So, I began the process of flushing the paint out of the sprayer, and let me tell you, that is no picnic.
 I understand why they charge $100 for failing to do it because 1) it takes a long time, and 2) it is one messy job.
-I managed to get paint on my lawn, my driveway and the storm sewer grate in the process.
-And then I had to put the wet, messy machine back in my car.
-Luckily, I had an extra drop cloth and was able to prevent any more paint from finding its way into even more unwanted places.
+I managed to get paint on my lawn, my driveway and the storm sewer grate in the process (more scrubbing was needed).
+And then I had to put the wet, messy machine back my car.
+Luckily, I had an extra drop cloth and prevented any more paint from finding its way into even more unwanted places.

 When all was said and done, I returned the unit an hour late and was charged an additional $11.
 I told my friends in the rental department that the machine performed well, and the wood-working portion of the project was a huge success, thanks to them, but that overall, an airless paint sprayer was too much machine for the tight quarters I was working within.
 I would recommend a paint sprayer for covering naked drywall in a brand new home or perhaps for painting the side of a barn in the middle of a field, but there's just too much paint going everywhere to make this machine a practical solution on a 4-foot deep porch made of concrete.